cyril-k/rag-eval-mlflow/README.md

 ### 2. Prepare the metrics

-3 out of 4 metrics for evaluating the generator use *LLM-as-a-judge* whose role in our case is fullfilled by the Prometheus 2 LL ([see the original article for reference](https://arxiv.org/pdf/2405.01535)).
+3 out of 4 metrics for evaluating the generator use *LLM-as-a-judge* whose role in our case is fullfilled by the Prometheus 2 LLM ([see the original article for reference](https://arxiv.org/pdf/2405.01535)).
 The authors of the original paper published a corresponding python library to use with their LLM, `prometheus_eval`.
 To integrate this in MLFlow metrics, it is necessary to create a wrapper which utilizes `make_metric()` API from MLFlow.
 See `custom_metric.py` for `make_prometheus_metric` wrapper implementation.

 To use `make_prometheus_metric` wrapper, we need to supply the following:
 - LLM client (`CustomLiteLLM` or `LiteLLM`);